MadPonyInteractive/daw-tools/docs/index.md

+---
+layout: default
+title: Python Daw Tools
+nav_order: 0
+---

-## Daw Tools Documentation
+# Python Daw Tools

-### This project documentation is Under construction...

 ***

-The initial aim is to provide PyQt/PySide widgets to aid on daw type projects.
+The initial aim of this project is to provide PyQt/PySide widgets to aid on daw type projects.

 The project is build using PySide but can easly be ported to PyQt by editing main.py imports.